 Producers or transporters of the substances that caused the contamination.

 Entities may not be liable for the costs of remediation if certain exemptions apply.
 An entity can reduce its liability if it is a minor contributor to the contamination on the site.
-Ontario proceeds more often through the order-issuing powers (see Question 14).
+Ontario proceeds more often through the order-issuing powers of the Ministry of the Environment (see Question 14).